RHC4TP/operator-workshop/nginx-deployment.md

-# Creating an Nginx Pod
+# Creating an Nginx Deployment

 ## Instructions